Last updated: 2026-04-20

 How does in-basin sand compare to Ibicuy sand for Vaca Muerta operators?

-Short answer (TL;DR)Both sources meet API 19C for Vaca Muerta fracs, but they differ fundamentally on logistics.
-In-Basin Sand (Malargüe, Mendoza) sits ~30 km from Añelo at a target delivered price of US$100/ton.
-Ibicuy sand travels ~1,400 km from Entre Rios at a delivered price of ~US$140/ton.
+Short answer (TL;DR)Both sources are API 19C tested for Vaca Muerta land fracs, but they differ fundamentally on logistics.
+In-Basin Sand (Malargüe, Mendoza) sits ~35 km from the Vaca Muerta wellhead at a target delivered price of US$100/ton.
+Ibicuy sand travels ~1,200 km from Entre Rios at a delivered price of ~US$145/ton.
 The structural ~US$40/ton gap is freight.

 Key Facts